-The Broads information centres at Hoveton and How Hill are open daily from Easter until the end of October.
-The centre at Whitlingham is open daily all year (except Christmas and New Year).
+Our Visitor Centres at Hoveton, How Hill and Ranworth are open daily from Easter until the end of October.

 Hoveton Visitor Centre,

 This information centre is situated on the River Bure and has information and displays about Hoveton and the Broads.
-From April to October the centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.
+From April to October the centre offers a wildlife boat trip on Ra, an accessible, solar-powered boat that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.

 Toad Hole Cottage Museum,

 This tiny marshman's cottage situated on the River Ant, was home for a whole family in Victorian times.
 See how they lived and the tools they used for working on the marshes.
 The cottage also has information and displays about How Hill and the Broads and tickets can be bought for the wildlife walking trail.